 About Carlos Adolfo Gonzalez Sierra

-When Carlos Adolfo Gonzalez Sierra lost his father at the age of eight, his mother enrolled in trade school and started a pastry business to try to support Carlos and his two sisters, but no matter her effort, it was not enough.
-She moved her family from the Dominican Republic to Reading and Lancaster, Pennsylvania three years later.
+When Carlos Adolfo Gonzalez Sierra lost his father at the age of eight, his mother enrolled in trade school and started a pastry business to try to support Carlos and his two sisters, but no matter her efforts, it was not enough.
+She moved her family from the Dominican Republic to Pennsylvania three years later.
 They became undocumented after their visas expired.

 Buoyed by his mother’s example, Carlos overcame a language barrier, financial hardship, and his undocumented status to graduate from high school, community college, and later Amherst College.
 His academic success did not shield him from his immigration status though; a vulnerability that has motivated Carlos to commit his career to giving back.

-After college, Carlos moved to Illinois, and later back to Pennsylvania, to begin a career focused on grassroots engagement, advocacy, and policy.
-The implementation of DACA allowed Carlos to return to school, studying across 10 countries as he pursued an MPhil in Latin American Studies at the University of Cambridge as a Gates Cambridge Scholar and then became a Schwarzman Scholar at Tsinghua University.
-From abroad, Carlos authored articles in The New York Times, Mitú, and other publications challenging policies that would harm immigrant communities.
+After college, Carlos moved to Illinois and later returned to Pennsylvania to begin a career focused on grassroots engagement, advocacy, and policy.
+The implementation of DACA allowed Carlos to return to school, pursuing an MPhil at the University of Cambridge as a Gates Cambridge Scholar and then becoming a Schwarzman Scholar at Tsinghua University.

 Education